-All the books are available in the village from Spondon News and Housley's Chemists, priced at £2.50 and £3.50.
-The latest two titles are also available from Cherry Tree Framers and Simnett Funeral Directors.
+All the books are available in the village from Spondon Pharmacy, and the latest five titles are also available from Simnett Funeral Directors.
 If you would like us to post a copy of any of the books, either in the UK or abroad, please email [email protected] for further details.

 - A walk round Spondon: an introduction to an Ancient Village £1.50